Docs / Authentication

 Username & password

 The simplest method.
-Register to receive a session token:
+Register to receive an access token and a refresh token:

-curl -X POST http://localhost:8082/api/v1/auth/register \
+curl -X POST http://localhost:8084/api/v1/auth/register \

 -H 'Content-Type: application/json' \